openregister/registers-rfcs/content/metadata-log/index.md

 ## Low-level (plumbing) API

-The following endpoints are low level
+The following endpoints are low-level.

 ### Get the list of changesets